-Bed bugs are thought of as being a problem from a long time ago.
+Bed bugs are thought of as being a problem a long time ago.
 Unfortunately, we are now experiencing a widespread recurrence of bed bugs in the United States and abroad.
-The most significant factor that explains their return is the increase in international travel. bedbugs easily get into clothing or luggage and are brought home.
+The most significant factor that explains their return is the increase in international travel.
+Bedbugs easily get into clothing or luggage and are brought home.
 Even the finest hotels are not immune from this dreaded pest.

 The different species of bed bugs have different feeding preferences.
-Some prefer human blood while others prefer bats and birds.
+Some prefer human blood, while others prefer bats and birds.
 These insects primarily reside in their target’s nests or nesting areas.

-While many bed bugs hide in mattresses, some may also hide in a sofa or chair, or behind wall paper or pictures.
+While many bed bugs hide in mattresses, some may also hide in a sofa or chair or behind wallpaper or pictures.
 Thoroughness is the only real way to get rid of Bedbugs.
 Every corner and crevice needs to be searched.
 As you might guess, this means that simply getting rid of an infected mattress will not completely solve the problem.

 Bites from these bugs often cause redness and some swelling.
 Antihistamines and corticosteroids may be given to help relieve the itching from the typical bedbug.
 Approximately 50% of victims do not show any evidence of bites.

 Since their reappearance, researchers have found that these new Bugs are much more resistant to chemicals that have previously been in use.
-Insecticides used generally for roaches and similar insects are ineffective on Bed Bugs.
+Insecticides generally used for roaches and similar insects are ineffective on Bed Bugs.
 These bugs require professional pest control management.